Zurich-R-User-Group/zurich-r-user-group.github.io/README.md

 └── package.json
 ```

 The different webpages, i.e. the main page can be found under `src/pages/`.
-Currently only the pages `about.astro`, `blog.astro` and `host.astro`.
+Currently only the pages `about.astro`, `blog.astro` and `host.astro` exist.
 The `index.astro` just combines all components which can be found on the main page.
 The layout of the pages can be found under `src/layouts/`.
 The components used in the pages can be found under `src/components/`.

 ## Update Events